ThiagoPiovesan/PCA_Maker-Back_end/README.md

 5. Principal component: T = BV

 ---
 → Essentially what you do is you decompose this matrix into kind of directions of maximal variance just like in the singular value decomposition, called the **Principal component**.
-And the **Loadings** are king of how much of each of those principal components each of the experiments has the loadings in a particular experiment of those principal componentes columns.
+And the **Loadings** are king of how much of each of those principal components each of the experiments has the loadings in a particular experiment of those principal components columns.

 → Gives the indication of the amount of the variance of this dataset that these principal component capture.